eccdaiy39/smt/README.md

 ### Algorithms

-Based on the RELIC toolkit we implement:
+Based on the famous [RELIC cryptographic library](https://github.com/relic-toolkit/relic) we implement:

 Subgroup membership tetsings for $\mathbb{G}_1$, $\mathbb{G}_2$ and $\mathbb{G}_T$ on the BN-P446 and BW13-P310 curves.
 The preset file is in the preset folder, named gmp-pbc-bls381.sh and gmp-pbc-kss676.sh, respectively.<br/>